Alfresco/docs-alfresco/microsoft-teams/latest/index.md

 The following features are available:

 * Search for content in Alfresco Content Services
-* Share a Document that can be opened in Alfresco Digital Workspace
+* Share a document that can be opened in Alfresco Digital Workspace
-* Share a Document backed by a public link that can be opened in Alfresco Digital Workspace or in the Teams client
+* Share a document backed by a public link that can be opened in Alfresco Digital Workspace or in the Teams client